Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/1. Desktop app calls Web API/README.md

 #### Modify the startup.cs file so that the Web API becomes v2.0 multi-tenant app

 Currently the ASP.NET Core templates create Azure AD v1.0 Web APIs.
-However you can easylly change them to use the Azure AD v2.0 endpoint.
+However you can easylly change them to use the Microsoft identity platform endpoint.
 To update them, make the following changes in the `Startup.cs` file.

 Add a using for `Microsoft.AspNetCore.Authentication.JwtBearer`